-The Type 7B51 Time Base Unit is designed specifically for use with Tektronix Type 7500-Series Oscilloscopes.
-However, it is compatible with all 7000-Series Oscilloscopes.
-The Type 7B51 provides calibrated sweeps from 5 seconds/division to 0.05 microsecond/divisions (5 nanoseconds/division with X10 MAGNIFIER).
+The Type 7B50 Time Base unit is designed specifically for use with Tektronix Type 7500-Series Oscilloscopes; however, it is also compatible with all other 7000-Series Oscilloscopes.
+The Type 7B50 features calibrated sweep rates from 5 seconds/division to 0.05 microseconds/division (5 nanoseconds/division with MAGNIFIER at X10), triggering to 100 megahertz or vertical amplifier bandwidth, whichever is less and an external horizontal amplifier.
 Sweep rates may be varied continuously (uncalibrated) between calibrated steps.
-Sweep triggering is to 100 megahertz or vertical amplifier bandwidth, whichever is less.
-The delaying sweep feature of the Type 7B51, in delayed sweep operation, gives continuous sweep delay from 0 to 10 times the setting of the TIME/DIV OR DLY TIME selector.
-The sweep freeruns, providing a bright base line in the absence of adequate triggering signal in P-P AUTO and AUTO triggering modes.
+The sweep free-runs providing a bright base-line in the absence of adequate triggering signal in P-P AUTO and AUTO triggering modes.